node-red/node-red.github.io/docs/security.md

 ##### Generating the password hash

-To generate a suitable password hash, you can use the [`node-red-admin`](node-red-admin) command-line tool:
+To generate a suitable password hash, you can use the `node-red-admin` command-line tool.
+Instructions for installing the tool are available [here](node-red-admin).

     node-red-admin hash-pw